Love Actually: Where are they now?

 Rowan Atkinson (Rufus, the jewelry salesman)

-Best known for his roles on British sitcoms Blackadder and Mr. Bean, Atkinson brought his signature brand of bumbling humor to his cameo as an overzealous salesman in Love Actually.
+Best known for his roles on British sitcoms Blackadder and Mr. Bean, Rowan Atkinson brought his signature brand of bumbling humor to his cameo as an overzealous salesman in Love Actually.
 Atkinson had a long-running relationship with writer-director Richard Curtis, having co-written the Blackadder television series with him.
 In the years since, Atkinson has continued to play his most popular character Mr. Bean, including in an animated series and in a sketch at the opening ceremony of the 2012 London Olympics.
 He has also appeared as a hapless British spy in three Johnny English films and a series of television films as famous fictional French detective Jules Maigret.